anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #PCAC title='Representation of CA certificates data with additional registrar signature' artwork-align="left"}

-The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar), the CA certificates, and the enrollment-response (LDevID EE certificate, from CA via Registrar) to the pledge.
+The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar), the CA certificates, and the enrollment-response (LDevID certificate, from CA via Registrar) to the pledge.
 It can close the TLS connection to the domain registrar and provide the objects to the pledge(s).
 The content of the response objects is defined by the voucher {{RFC8366}} and the certificate {{RFC5280}}.